Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Mock-observed population

 \subsection{Companion flux contribution}

-UV-excess searches are only sensitive to sources with detectable UV excess, and intrinsic UV excess of a stripped star binary depends on the binary mass ratio and the nature of the companion.
+UV-excess searches are only sensitive to sources with detectable UV excess, and intrinsic UV excess of a stripped-star binary depends on the binary mass ratio and the nature of the companion.
 Here, we quantify how these factors effect the final detected population.

-Of the 222 (98 in SMC; 124 in LMC) synthetic stripped stars which pass all selection criteria, 165 (76 in SMC; 89 in LMC) host MS companions and 57 (22 in SMC; 35 in LMC) host compact object companions.
-Given the distribution of companions in the original synthetic population ($\sim 88\,\%$ MS companions, $\sim 2\,\%$ post-MS companions, $\sim 10\,\%$ compact object companions), the companion-dependent detection rate of stripped stars is $3-7\,\%$ for those hosting MS companions, $0\,\%$ for those hosting post-MS companions, and $15-30\,\%$ for those hosting compact object companions.
+Of the $289$ ($111$ in SMC; $178$ in LMC) synthetic stripped stars which pass all selection criteria, $224\,\pm\,9$ ($85\,\pm\,8$ in SMC; $139\,\pm\,3$ in LMC) host MS companions and $65\,\pm\,6$ ($26\,\pm\,4$ in SMC; $39\,\pm\,4$ in LMC) host compact object companions.
+Given the distribution of companions in the original synthetic population ($\sim 88\,\%$ MS companions, $\sim 2\,\%$ post-MS companions, $\sim 10\,\%$ compact object companions), the companion-dependent detection rate of stripped stars is $(9.1\,\pm\,0.5)\,\%$ and $(6.0\,\pm\,0.2)\,\%$ for those hosting MS companions, $0\,\%$ for those hosting post-MS companions, and $(37.1\,\pm\,5.9)\,\%$ and $(18.5\,\pm\,2.2)\,\%$ for those hosting compact object companions, for the SMC and LMC, respectively.
 As predicted by \citetalias{drout_2023}, the UV-excess selection strongly favors stripped stars with compact object companions, because, unlike MS companions, they do not reduce the UV excess intrinsic to the stripped star.
-Consequently, while $\sim 88\,\%$ of the stripped stars in the underlying synthetic population host MS companions, only $72-77\,\%$ of the simulated sources recovered via the SUMS UV-excess criteria have MS companions.
-In contrast, while only $\sim 10\,\%$ of the underlying synthetic population have compact object companions, this fraction increases to $22-26\,\%$ for sources with detected UV excess.
+Consequently, while $\sim 88\,\%$ of the stripped stars in the underlying synthetic population host MS companions, only $\sim 77\,\%$ of the simulated sources recovered via the SUMS UV-excess criteria have MS companions.
+In contrast, while only $\sim 10\,\%$ of the underlying synthetic population have compact object companions, this fraction increases to $\sim 22\,\%$ for sources with detected UV excess.

-We quantify the relative brightness of the stripped star to its companion using the ``UV flux ratio''--the fraction of the total UV flux contributed by the stripped star.
+We quantify the relative brightness of the stripped star to its companion using the ``UV flux ratio''--the fraction of the total UV flux that is contributed by the stripped star.
 Figure \ref{fig: mock pop flux ratio} shows one of the UV-optical CMDs with sources colored by their $UVM2$ flux ratios.

 The candidates that lie further away from the ZAMS have higher flux ratios compared to the candidates near the ZAMS.
 Most of the synthetic stripped stars that meet the UV-excess criteria have photometry dominated by the stripped star (i.e., flux ratio $> 0.5$).
 This is roughly consistent with the predictions from \citetalias{drout_2023} who estimated that stripped stars must contributed $70-80\,\%$ of the total flux in the UV.
 The lower threshold measured from our forward model compared to previous predictions could be attributed to several factors: overestimated UV flux due to (i) crowding, and (ii) overcorrected reddening.
 Both of these factors are accounted for the first time in our study.
 These effects may cause sources with relatively low UV flux ratios ($0.5-0.7$) to appear bluer than they are intrinsically, allowing them to enter the final UV-excess sample even if they do not have true intrinsic UV excess (see Section \ref{sec: crowding}).